HackzCompany/vercel-env-push-action/README.md

 # Arguments

 ### `project`
-The name of your Doppler project.
+The name of your Vercel project.

 ### `team_id`
 The unique id of your Vercel team.